kigkosa/ALL-README/polygon-happyhud.md

 PAPI Setup
   • /papi ecloud download Player
+  • /papi ecloud download Plugin (If there is mmocore)

 ItemsAdder & HappyHUD Setup:
+  • If you have an old 'HappyHUD' folder, please delete it and install the new one
   • Disable ItemsAdder Text Effects.
   • Disable ItemsAdder Hide Scoreboard Numbers.
   • In the HappyHud config.yml set copy-resource-pack to enabled: true and make the path